code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 We create a `CustomClientInterceptor` by implementing the `ClientInterceptor` interface.
 We call the `logMessage()` method of our `HttpLoggingUtils` utility class in the `handleRequest()` and `handleResponse()` methods.
 These are responsible for processing the outgoing request message and incoming response message respectively.

+> Note that `true` needs to be returned on each handle method otherwise the processing is interrupted.

 ``` java
 package com.codenotfound.ws.interceptor;